VictoriaVan/DroneData/README.md

 I'm using LabelImg.
 https://github.com/tzutalin/labelImg

-// Instructionson installing are on there.
+Follow installation instructions.
 I'm using Python 3 + Qt5, but idk if it matters.
+For labelImg > data > predefinedclasses.txt, you can get rid of the cat, dog, etc. and just put "drone" since we're only having 1 class.

+There's like probably 1175 images.  ಠ_ಠ